Koshi Mizukami: Career

 In December 2020, he won first place in the "NEXT" category of the popular voting project "National Treasure Class Handsome Ranking" in the second half of 2020 of the women's fashion magazine ViVi.

 In 2021, he appeared in the NHK Taiga drama Reach Beyond the Blue Sky.
 On March 19 of the same year, he won the New Actor Award in the 44th Japan Academy Award for three works; All About March, The Legacy of Dr. Death: Black File, and Hope.

 In May 2021, he filed a provisional injunction with the court to cancel the contract with his agency, Mizukami agreed to continue working with the same agency until the expiration of the contract at the end of March 2023, and not to renew the contract after expiration, and a settlement was reached.

 On 31 August 2022, he announced that his contract with his agency had ended ahead of schedule and that he would continue his activities under his real name, Koshi Mizukami.
 In September, he formed a business alliance with the company HAKU.

-On 14 February 2023, it was announced that he would play Aisuke Murayama in the NHK serial TV drama Boogie Woogie.
+On 14 February 2023, it was announced that he would play the character, Aisuke Murayama, in the NHK serial television drama Boogie Woogie.
 In the same year, Mizukami starred alongside Haruka Fukuhara in the film Till We Meet Again on the Lily Hill, which was released on December 8, 2023.
 For his role as kamikaze pilot Akira Sakuma, he was nominated for the Best Actor Award at the 47th Japan Academy Film Prize.
-The film also became a huge hit, grossing over 4 billion yen.
+The film also became a box office hit, grossing over ¥4 billion.

+Personal life

+On February 28, 2026, Mizukami announced via his agency that he had married an ordinary woman and that they are already expecting their first child.